Eifel42/starRegistration/Readme.md

 ## HapiJS Framework Decision

 HapiJS is a rich framework for building applications and services.
 The advantage is that the framework covers much work compare to express.
 HapiJS is plug-able and for these purposes more lightweight than sails.
-As a disadvantage, HapiJS as a smaller user base than express and sails.
+As a disadvantage, HapiJS has a smaller user base than express and sails.

 ## Built with